 Caring for caregivers: Support services and policy changes

 Caregivers have a significant impact on the nation’s long-term care system, providing care for millions of individuals.
-The services they provide cost an estimated $600B each year.1 However, without adequate training, support and opportunities for self-care, caregivers often face strenuous challenges.
+In 2024, the estimated economic value of caregiving was more than $1 trillion.1 However, without adequate training, support and opportunities for self-care, caregivers often face strenuous challenges.
 UnitedHealthcare Community & State recognizes this and supports caregivers by offering a variety of resources such as one-on-one care coaching and a caregiver digital platform through their partnership with Careforth.
 These resources aim to alleviate the challenges faced, ensuring caregivers can continue their impactful work.

 Challenges caregivers face